billypurdue/meme_generator/readme.md

 Add it to your scripts folder.

-You'll need to set environmental variables with your credentials for memegenerator.net as well as your dimension preference:
+You'll set environmental variables with your credentials for memegenerator.net as well as your dimension preference:

 	HUBOT_MEMEGEN_USERNAME
 	HUBOT_MEMEGEN_PASSWORD